mvermaes/centos-vmware-tools/README.md

 ```
 sudo umount /tmp/vmware
 rm -rf /tmp/vmware /tmp/vmware-archive /vagrant/*.iso
-# linux.iso can also be removed from the host if still present (Mac)
+# linux.iso can also be removed from the host if still present (MacOS)
 ```

 ## Create a new shared folder using VMware shared folders
-It currently isn't possible to override the default rsync synced_folder for /vagrant (this is a known issue).
-As a workaround, use a different name for the mount point in the guest, by adding a line like this to the Vagrantfile before the final `end`:
+It currently isn't possible to override the default rsync `synced_folder` for `/vagrant` (this is a known issue).
+As a workaround, use a different name for the mount point in the guest, by adding a line like this to the `Vagrantfile` before the final `end`:
 ```
 config.vm.synced_folder ".", "/vagrant2"
 ```